rmulhol/rmulhol.github.io/_posts/2004-09-14-testing-instance-methods.markdown

 end
 {% endhighlight %}

 Run the tests again.
 Everything passes.
-Grrreat!
+Great!

 But what if I wanted that method to be nested in a class?
 Well, I’ve already written the tests, so lets add the class and see what happens.
 Back to the hello_world.rb file: